nishagii/Apple_stock_price_prediction/README.md

 ```bash
 python scripts/preprocessing_data.py
 ```
-This will generate preprocessed data files stored in the `data/processed` folder.
+This will generate preprocessed data for the given company and file will be stored in the `data/processed` folder.

 ### 5. Model Training
 Train the prediction model using the processed data: